dsccommunity/ComputerManagementDsc/DSCResources/MSFT_SmbShare/README.md

 The access permission parameters must either be all removed to manage the access permission manually, or add at least one member to one of the access permission parameters.
-If all the access permission parameters are removed, then by design of the cmdlet `New-SmbShare` it will add the *Everyone* group with read access permission to the SMB share.
+If all the access permission parameters are removed, then by design, the cmdlet New-SmbShare will add the *Everyone* group with read access permission to the SMB share.
 To prevent that, add a member to either access permission parameters.